Ar-maan05/mcp-persist/docs/production.md

     --backend postgres --url postgresql://localhost/mydb --ttl 3600 --port 8000
 ```

-Everything else in this guide applies to the proxy's store unchanged — the same
+Everything else in this guide applies to the proxy's store unchanged: the same
 backend choice, `ttl` sizing (**at least 2× the upstream's `session_idle_timeout`**),
 `purge_expired()` scheduling, schema/permissions, and observability.
 Run it with
 this in mind: